 In case of losses, or in worst case scenario like bankruptcy, it can help recover losses.

 A smart patent strategy has multiple benefits.
 The problem, however, is a lot of SMEs are missing these opportunities by not getting creative with their patent portfolio.

 We have seen even industry giants leaving patent revenue on the table.
 My question to you is – do you think you may have patents in your portfolio that could become what Ginnie is for Aladdin?

 Do let us know if you are interested to find these hidden gems.
-We are only an email away: Let’s put your patents to make money.
+We are only a message away.
+Let’s put your patents to make money.